 Corporate Counsel Series: Ethics 2019

-Foulston Siefkin's popular annual ethics seminar has been developed specifically for corporate counsel with the goal of assisting you in your responsibility to provide high-quality legal guidance to your organization.
-Join us in Topeka for Ethics 2019 on February 26, 2019.
+Foulston's popular annual ethics seminar has been developed specifically for corporate counsel with the goal of assisting you in your responsibility to provide high-quality legal guidance to your organization.
+Join us in Kansas City for our ethics seminar on May 16, 2019.

-We are pleased to offer our Corporate Counsel Series on ethics and other relevant topics in Wichita, Topeka, and Kansas City throughout the year.
-If you are unable to join us for this ethics session, please check back on our Seminars page for a Kansas City date in the spring and a Wichita date in the fall.
+We are pleased to offer our Corporate Counsel Series on ethics and other relevant topics in Kansas City, Wichita, and Topeka throughout the year.
+If you are unable to join us for this ethics session, please check back on our Seminars page for a Wichita date in late fall and a Topeka date after the first of the year.

 RSVP to firstname.lastname@example.org with your name, title, organization, address, e-mail address, and telephone number.
 This is a FREE seminar for corporate counsel.
-Enrollment not available for attorneys in private practice without prior approval.
-Register early; limited space is available.
+Enrollment is not available for attorneys in private practice without prior approval.
+Register early, limited space available.

-This program has been approved for 2.0 hours of CLE ethics credit for attorneys in Kansas and Missouri.
+This activity will be submitted for CLE ethics credit for attorneys in Kansas and Missouri.